Futures One Crop Progress Report *AUDIO*

-NASS estimated that 78% of corn was in good-to-excellent condition as of Sunday, June 17, up 1 percentage point from 77% the previous week.
+NASS lowered its good-to-excellent rating for corn just 1 percentage point, from 78% the previous week to 77% last week.

-“That’s the highest rating for corn for this time of year in at least two decades,” said DTN Analyst Todd Hultman.
-“The only notable problems were in Texas, where 23% of corn was rated either poor or very poor, and Missouri, where 15% of corn was rated poor to very poor.”

-Meanwhile, soybean condition slipped slightly from 74% the previous week to 73% last week.

-“That’s still a sign of good early conditions in most states, except Missouri, where 19% of soybeans were rated poor to very poor,” Hultman said.

-Soybean planting was nearly complete by the end of last week with 97% of the crop planted as of Sunday, ahead of the average pace of 91%.
-Ninety percent of soybeans were emerged, ahead of the five-year average of 81%.
+“That is still the highest since 1999 when the good-to-excellent rating was also 77%,” said DTN Analyst Todd Hultman.
+“The top two trouble states for corn are Texas and Missouri, which are showing poor-to-very-poor ratings of 25% and 16% respectively.”

+“That is the highest in over 20 years, but also close to the 72% seen in 2016,” Hultman said.
+“As with corn, Missouri showed some problems with 15% of soybean crops rated poor to very poor.

-NASS reported that 27% of winter wheat was harvested as of Sunday, ahead of the five-year average of 19%.
-Harvest in Arkansas was 90% complete, followed by Oklahoma at 73% and Texas at 65%.
+NASS reported that 41% of winter wheat was harvested as of Sunday, ahead of the five-year average of 33%.
+The Kansas winter wheat harvest was 52% complete, well ahead of its usual pace.

-Spring wheat was 97% emerged, near 98% last year but ahead of the average pace of 95%.
-Spring wheat headed was 9%, behind 14% last year and also behind the five-year average of 12%.
+Spring wheat progress was also ahead of normal with 34% of the crop headed compared to 33% last year and the five-year average of 27%.

-“USDA’s good-to-excellent rating for spring wheat jumped up, from 70% a week ago, to 78% as of June 17,” Hultman said.
-“The new rating is the highest for spring wheat since 2010.”
+“USDA said 77% of spring wheat crops were rated in good-to-excellent condition, the highest since 2012 when crops showed the same rating,” Hultman said.
+“Idaho and South Dakota both showed 10% of their spring wheat rated poor to very poor, and no other state showed worse.”

-Cotton was 96% planted as of Sunday, compared to 90% last week, 94% last year and 94% on average.
-Cotton squaring was 22%, ahead of the average pace of 17%.
+Cotton squaring was 32%, ahead of the average pace of 28%.
+Six percent of cotton was setting bolls, near the average of 5%.

 To view weekly crop progress reports issued by National Ag Statistics Service offices in individual states, visit http://www.nass.usda.gov.
 Look for the U.S. map in the “Find Data and Reports by” section and choose the state you wish to view in the drop-down menu.
 Then look for that state’s “Crop Progress & Condition” report.